brycecherry75/MAX2870/README.md

 setf(*frequency, PowerLevel, AuxPowerLevel, AuxFrequencyDivider, PrecisionFrequency, FrequencyTolerance, CalculationTimeout): set the frequency (in Hz with char string) power level/auxiliary power level (1-4 in 3dBm steps from -5dBm), mode for auxiliary frequency output (MAX2870_AUX_(DIVIDED/FUNDAMENTAL)), true/false for precision frequency mode (step size is ignored if true), frequency tolerance (in Hz with uint32_t) under precision frequency mode (rounded to the nearest integer), calculation timeout (in mS with uint32_t - recommended value is 30000 in most cases, 0 to disable) under precision frequency mode - returns an error or warning code

 setrf(frequency, R_divider, ReferenceDivisionType): set the reference frequency and reference divider R and reference frequency division type (MAX2870_REF_(UNDIVIDED/HALF/DOUBLE)) - default is 10 MHz/1/undivided - returns an error code

+setPowerLevel/setAuxPowerLevel(PowerLevel): set the power level (0 to disable or 1-4) and write to the MAX2870 in one operation - returns an error code

 WriteSweepRegs(*regs): high speed write for registers when used for frequency sweep (*regs is uint32_t and size is as per MAX2870_RegsToWrite